 Hedgehogs, certain parakeets and piranhas are also banned from being kept as pets.

-Cars with internal combustion engines
+Cars with internal combustion engines could go

 Cars with internal combustion engines could soon be banned in California.